MattGrossi-NOAA/docker-demos/linear_classifier/README.md

 The next command creates a working directory (`WORKDIR`) inside the container.
 Recall that containers have their own isolated file structure.
 We are creating a directory a "home", made-up user "[jovyan](https://github.com/jupyter/docker-stacks/issues/358)", and "mymodel" directories in which we `COPY` our `requirements.txt` file so that the container will have access to it.

-> Note: If we do not explicitly copy items into the container's file structure, the container will not have any idea they exist.
+> :writing_hand: Note: If we do not explicitly copy items into the container's file structure, the container will not have any idea they exist.
 This is what is meant by "isolated file system."

 Next, the required packages are installed from the text file.
 This is done by telling Docker to `RUN` the appropriate shell command.